2008 United States House of Representatives elections in Virginia: District 10

-History: Wolf defeated Feder in 2006, 57% to 41%.
-That year Democrat Webb won the district 50.0%–48.8% in his Senate race.
+The District lies in Northern and northwestern Virginia.
+It covers Loudoun, Prince William and parts of Fairfax and Fauquier counties, as well as Manassas.
+Incumbent Republican Frank Wolf, the Dean of the Virginia congressional delegation, who had represented the district since 1981, ran for re-election.
+He was re-elected with 57.3% of the vote in 2006 and the district had a PVI of R+5.Democrat Webb won the district 50.0%–48.8% in his Senate race.
 In 2005 Democrat Tim Kaine won the district by 50% to 46% in his gubernatorial race.
 In 2004 George W. Bush won 55% of this district.